 Instead of eating your regular lunch that day, whip something up and eat it on a video call together.
 If you have team members from across the world who do not eat the usual Thanksgiving foods, ask them to make something from their culture.
 This is a great opportunity for sharing cultures and growing closer.

 Play Thanksgiving Trivia

-A popular online Thanksgiving game to play with the office is Thanksgiving Trivia.
+A great virtual Thanksgiving idea is to play Thanksgiving Trivia.
 Test your knowledge of the festive season with fun Thanksgiving related quizzes.
 You can even offer a small prize to the winner (i.e. candy cane, gift voucher).

 Thanksgiving themed virtual backgrounds